jpreardon/weighter/WORKLOG.md

 - Set up a new environment on Cloud 9
 - Rails 5 was already installed in the environment, upgraded to 6.
+- Generate new SSH key an add to github
+- Fetch a-new-day branch of the rewards repo from github
+- Create new rails application
+- Install yarn
+- Update the gem file/bundle install

 ## 2019-11-03